 Length of Study: Students who average 40 quarter credits each year (13-14 each quarter of the academic year) will complete the course work for the Master of Divinity degree in three years.
 Students may, however, elect to take their courses over a longer period of time.
-For example, students whose denominational requirements include both a Full-Time Internship and CPE may take all of their course work first or may choose to complete their internship requirements in the middle of their academic program.

 Student Assessment Process: To ensure the breadth and depth of the educational experience and fulfill accreditation requirements, students will be required to participate in Iliff's outcomes assessment process as they approach graduation.
-Students must enroll in Master's Recital (offered in multiple formats throughout the year) as a way to reflect on and provide feedback about their Iliff education.
+Students must enroll in Master's Recital (offered in multiple formats in the Winter and Spring quarters) as a way to reflect on and provide feedback about their Iliff education.
 Further information is available from the Dean's Office or from the student's academic advisor.